-2018 Say-on-Pay Vote Results, Stockholder Feedback, and Compensation Program Decisions
+2019 Say-on-Pay Vote Results, Stockholder Feedback, and Compensation Program Decisions

 In accordance with Section 14A of the Exchange Act, beginning in 2011, we gave our stockholders the opportunity to provide feedback on our executive compensation program and related proxy disclosure through an advisory vote at our annual stockholders meeting.
 Stockholders were asked to approve, on an advisory basis, the compensation paid to the named executive officers.
-Stockholders also indicated a strong preference to hold the advisory vote annually.
-The next non-binding advisory vote on the frequency of the non-binding stockholder vote to approve the compensation of our named executive officers will occur at the 2023 Annual Meeting of Stockholders.
-Throughout 2018, the Company continued its ongoing engagement with stockholders: the Chief Executive Officer and Chief Financial Officer present at multiple investor conferences throughout each year, with numerous Kratos stockholders in attendance; the Chief Executive Officer speaks with the Company's largest stockholder on at least a weekly basis and the next approximately top 15 mutual and hedge fund stockholders typically on a quarterly basis, and sometimes monthly or even more frequently; and the Chief Executive Officer and Chief Financial Officer maintain open lines of communication with stockholders, many of whom reach out to the Company after each earnings release and after the Company issues significant press releases.
+Throughout 2019, the Company continued its ongoing engagement with stockholders: presenting at multiple investor conferences throughout each year, with numerous Kratos stockholders in attendance; speaking with the top 10 to 15 mutual and hedge fund stockholders typically on a quarterly basis, and sometimes monthly or even more frequently; and maintaining open lines of communication with stockholders, many of whom reach out to the Company after each earnings release and after the Company issues significant press releases.
 No material concerns have been raised during these stockholder outreach efforts.

-At our annual meeting in 2018, our stockholders approved, on an advisory basis, the "say-on-pay" resolution for the compensation of our named executive officers in fiscal year 2017, with 97% of the votes cast in favor of the advisory vote.
-In light of the majority of stockholders indicating their approval of the compensation of our named executive officers, our Compensation Committee has continued to employ the same principles in determining the compensation program for 2018.
+At our annual meeting in 2019, our stockholders approved, on an advisory basis, the "say-on-pay" resolution for the compensation of our named executive officers in fiscal year 2018, with 89.39% of the votes cast in favor of the advisory vote.
+In light of the advisory vote approving the 2018 compensation of our named executive officers, our Compensation Committee has continued to employ the same principles in determining the compensation program for 2019.
 A summary of the compensation philosophy do's and don'ts follows: